sametcaka/SU2_wiki_images/Turbulent-Flat-Plate.md

 ## Resources

 The resources for this tutorial can be found in the TestCases/rans/flatplate directory.
 You will need the configuration file (turb_SA_flatplate.cfg) and either of the two available mesh files (mesh_flatplate_turb_137x97.su2 or mesh_flatplate_turb_545x385.su2).
+The configuration file can be found in the SU2 repository whereas the mesh files can be found in the TestCases repository.

 Additionally, skin friction and velocity profiles corresponding to this testcase (obtained from the Langley Research Center Turbulence Modeling Resource website shown below) are used for later comparison with SU2 results.
 These files can be found on the following website: http://turbmodels.larc.nasa.gov/flatplate.html.